websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

-# Selecting Assets for the Asset Publisher
+# Selecting Assets in the Asset Publisher Widget

 You can configure the Asset Publisher Widget to select assets dynamically based on specific criteria, or you can select assets manually, specifying exactly what assets to display.
 You can also display assets from [Collections](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).